 Facebook has more than 400 million active users, 50% of which long onto Facebook in any given day (Facebook Press Room).
-There is an incredible value in being a part of a network that stretches across the world, yet draws together
+There is an incredible value in

 people of similar interests and backgrounds.
 Lots of us enjoy reconnecting with